coverlet-coverage/coverlet/README.md

 See [documentation](Documentation/VSTestIntegration.md) for advanced usage.

+_Note: You need to be running .NET Core SDK v2.2.300 and above_

 ### MSBuild Integration

 Coverlet also integrates with the build system to run code coverage after tests.
 Enabling code coverage is as simple as setting the `CollectCoverage` property to `true`